ValentineLgd/Sustainable/README.md

 **_User experiences_**

-*As a customer, I want to navigate easily throught Sustainable :*
+*As a customer, I want to navigate easily throught Sustainable:*

 A navigation on the top right of the screen synthesis the main sections of the website : About, Sustainable brands, Log in or Register.